Is There a Time Limit for Collecting Debt?

 Unfortunately, there's a lot of misinformation out there about debt collectors, how to deal with them, and what they can and can't do when collecting a debt.

-As time passes, you might expect an unpaid debt to eventually go away.
+As time passes, you might expect an unpaid debt to go away eventually.
 Unfortunately, debts don't just go away because you ignore them.
 Your creditors may stop contacting you for payment after a period of time, but collection efforts can resume at any time.
 If a creditor or debt collector contacts you about an old debt they're likely within their rights.

 Is There a Debt Collection Time Limit?